skrey/yellow-extensions/snippets/navigationsearch/README.md

 1. Download and install [Yellow](https://github.com/datenstrom/yellow/).
 2. Download and install [Yellow search template](https://github.com/datenstrom/yellow-extensions/blob/master/templates/search/README.md).
 3. Download and install [Fontawesome icon plugin](https://github.com/datenstrom/yellow-extensions/blob/master/plugins/fontawesome/README.md).
-4. Download [navigationsearch.php](navigationsearch.php?raw=true), copy into your `system/snippets` folder.
+4. Download [navigationsearch.php](navigationsearch.php?raw=true), copy it into your `system/themes/snippets` folder.
-5. Use the snippet on your website, edit templates in your `system/templates` folder.
+5. Use the snippet on your website, edit templates in your `system/themes/templates` folder.
 6. Customise style sheets in your `system/themes` folder.

 To uninstall delete the snippet and remove it from other files.